Room Draw Questions

 Q. How are the dorms set up?

 A. Each dorm on Bryn Mawr's campus is unique in style and architecture.
-Each dorm, with exception of Batten House and Perry House, houses a mixture of all undergraduate classes.
+Each dorm, with exception of Batten House and Enid Cook Center, houses a mixture of all undergraduate classes.
 Freshwomen are placed into dorms in groups called "customs groups."
 Upperclasswomen participate in Room Draw each spring to determine which room they will have during the next academic year.

 Q. Is there a freshman dorm?